 [REVERSE OF CERTIFICATE]

-This Series Certificate does not represent an obligation of, or an interest in, the Owner Trustee, the or any of their respective Affiliates or in the related and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement .
-In addition, this Series Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related in each case as more specifically set forth in the Trust Agreement and .
-A copy of each of such agreements may be examined by any Certificate Holder upon written request during normal business hours at Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.
+This Series Certificate does not represent an obligation of, or an interest in, the Owner Trustee, the Transferor, Beneficial Owner or any of their respective Affiliates or in the related Class B Interest or the related Transfer and Auction Agreement Trust Property or Series Property and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
+In addition, this Series Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the related Class B Interest and the related Transfer and Auction Agreement, Series Property in each case as more specifically set forth in the Trust Agreement and such Transfer and Auction Agreement the related Series Supplement.
+A copy of each of such agreements may be examined by any Certificate Holder upon written request during normal business hours at its the Corporate Trust Office of the Trust and at such other places, if any, designated by the Owner Trustee.

-The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holders under the Trust Agreement at any time with the consent of the Requisite Holders acting together as a single class (which consent of any Holder of this Series Certificate shall be conclusive and binding on such Holder and on all future Holders of this Certificate, or any Series Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon).
-The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Series Certificates .
+The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Series Certificate Holders under the Trust Agreement at any time with the consent of the Requisite Instrument Certificate Holders acting together as a single class (which consent of any Holder of this Series Certificate shall be conclusive and binding on such Holder and on all future Holders of this Series Certificate, or any Series Certificate issued upon the transfer hereof or in exchange hereof or in lieu hereof whether or not notation of such consent is made thereon).
+The Trust Agreement also permits the amendment thereof, in certain limited circumstances, without the consent of the Holders of any of the Series Certificates or the Notes.

 As provided in the Trust Agreement and subject to certain limitations therein set forth, the transfer of this Series Certificate is registerable in the Certificate Register upon surrender of this Series Certificate for registration of transfer at the Certificate Registrar Office, accompanied by a written instrument of transfer in form satisfactory to the Certificate Registrar duly executed by the Holder hereof or such Holder=s attorney duly authorized in writing, and thereupon one or more new Series Certificates of authorized denominations evidencing the same aggregate interest in the Trust will be issued to the designated transferee.
 The initial Certificate Registrar appointed under the Trust Agreement is the Owner Trustee.

-Except as provided in the Trust Agreement, the Certificates are issuable only as registered Certificates without coupons .
+Except as provided in the Trust Agreement, the Series Certificates are issuable only as registered Series Certificates without coupons with a minimum Certificate Base Amount of $300,000.
 As provided in the Trust Agreement and subject to certain limitations therein set forth, Series Certificates are exchangeable for new Series Certificates of authorized Certificate Base Amount evidencing the same aggregate Certificate Base Amount, as requested by the Holder surrendering the same.
 No service charge will be made for any such registration of transfer or exchange, but the Owner Trustee or the Certificate Registrar may require payment of a sum sufficient to cover any tax or governmental charge payable in connection therewith.

-The Owner Trustee and the Certificate Registrar and any of their respective agents may treat the Person in whose name this Series Certificate is registered as the owner hereof for all purposes, and none of the Owner Trustee, the Certificate Registrar, or any such agent shall be affected by any notice to the contrary.
+The Owner Trustee and the Series Certificate Registrar and any of their respective agents may treat the Person in whose name this Series Certificate is registered as the owner hereof for all purposes, and none of the Owner Trustee, the Certificate Registrar, or any such agent shall be affected by any notice to the contrary.